IBM/ELM-Python-Client/README.md

 What's New?
 ===========

+16-Dec-2024
+* Authentication using Application passwords now works - for OIDC and SAML-backed authentication providers (OP) - but note below how this has been implemented to perhaps work around the fact that application passwords only work with a single app, os if you want to talk to more than one app, e.g. rm and gc, you have to acquire and specify a password per app.
+Not extensively tested, please let me know if it works/doesn't work for you!.

 02-Dec-2024
 * Added examples dncompare, validate, trsreader (this is VERY UNFINISHED!) - see the code in the examples folder
 * Fixed oslcquery working from a specific config using -F